tlienart/Regressions.jl/README.md

 * The models are built and tested assuming `n > p`; if this doesn't hold, tricks should be employed to speed up computations; these have not been implemented yet.
 * Stochastic solvers that would be appropriate for huge models have not yet been implemented.
+* One vs All strategy for multi-class classification out of binary classifiers has not yet been implemented.

 ### Possible future models